What Does PCIe Mean?

 PCI Express 4.0

-Released in October of 2017, PCI Express 4.0 brought improvements such as lane margining and latency reduction to go along with the customary speed and bandwidth improvements inherent to each new PCIe generation.
+Released in October of 2017, PCI Express 4.0 brought improvements such as lane margining and latency reduction to go along with the customary speed and bandwidth improvements inherent to each new generation.
 Extended tags and credits and enhanced I/O virtualization are additional enhancements included with the PCIe 4.0 release that will continue to be optimized with each successive generation.
-The adoption of PCIe 4.0 has given added visibility to many of the PCI Express test challenges brought about by increased speed and resultant insertion loss and margining requirements.
-Traffic flow monitoring, data storage and error detection functions require a higher performance standard from PCIe test tools, and this trend has continued unabated with PCIe 5.0 and beyond.
+The adoption of Gen 4 has given added visibility to many of the PCI Express test challenges brought about by increased speed and resultant insertion loss and margin requirements.
+Traffic flow monitoring, data storage and error detection functions require a higher performance standard from PCI Express tools, and this trend has continued unabated with Gen 5 and beyond.

 PCI Express 5.0

 The release of PCIe 5.0 in May of 2019 followed an accelerated development cycle focused on achieving the requisite two-fold increase in speed and bandwidth while minimizing new features or significant architectural changes.
-PCIe Gen 5 has continued with the 128b/130b encoding scheme, NRZ signaling and jitter parameters of PCIe 4.0.
+Gen 5 has continued with the 128b/130b encoding scheme, NRZ signaling and jitter parameters of Gen 4.
 To complement the 2X speed increase, electrical design emphasis was placed on signal integrity and equalization.
-The resulting combination of I/O throughput and performance has made PCIe 5.0 a viable option for 400G Ethernet links and demanding cloud-based applications.
+The resulting combination of I/O throughput and performance has made Gen 5 a viable option for 400G Ethernet links and demanding cloud-based networking.

 Valuable Possibilities with PCIe Test Equipment

-Since the release of PCIe 1.0, the challenge of effective PCIe testing has been addressed through the development of a versatile assortment of PCIe test equipment and software.
+Since the release of Gen 1, the challenge of effective PCI Express testing has been addressed through the development of a versatile assortment of PCIe test equipment and software.
 These tools have been designed to accurately measure performance, rapidly detect issues and simulate use conditions for robust and comprehensive analysis.
 New and innovative protocol/jammer combinations have proven to be the ideal complement for complex use conditions such as NVMe-oF.

 A wide array of PCIe test tools are now available.
-With each successive generation, PCI Express test equipment has evolved to meet the increasingly stringent demands.
-Feature-rich tools from industry-leading PCIe test equipment suppliers are ideally portable and rugged, with readily-available training and certification.
-Given the backwards-compatible nature of the PCIe interface, interoperability for multiple sizes and versions and rapid upgradability are other overall characteristics of outstanding PCIe test equipment.
+With each successive generation, PCI Express test equipment has evolved to meet the increasingly stringent demands, enabling new and exciting solutions.
+Feature-rich tools from industry-leading PCI Express test equipment suppliers are ideally mobile and rugged, with readily-available training and certification.
+Given the backwards-compatible nature of the interface, interoperability for multiple sizes and versions and rapid upgradability are other overall characteristics of outstanding PCIe test equipment.

 Jammers such as the Xgig are highly intelligent and protocol aware, and can utilize conditional jamming to maintain control over the test process and ensure comprehensive test coverage.
 Working in conjunction with a protocol analyzer or other PCIe tester, the jammer produces discernable triggers at the error injection points.
 By introducing errors into real-world environments, the responsiveness and efficacy of the error recovery process can be accurately discerned.